Upper Body Dumbbell Workout: Complete Home Guide (With Sensory-Friendly Options)

 It's better to start lighter than you think you need as you can always increase the weight next session.

-Progressive Overload: How to Get Stronger Over Time
+Progressive Overload: How to Keep Making Progress

 Your muscles grow stronger by adapting to increasing demands.
 If you do the same workout with the same weight forever, your progress will stall.
 Progressive overload means gradually increasing the challenge over time.